 Wells LP-14, LP-15, and LP-16 are located southwest of the Pittsmont Dump (fig. 2-7).
 A consistent increase in water levels occurred in these wells following their installation in 1992, until the Berkeley Pit landslide of 1998 (fig. 2-10).
 After that landslide, water levels declined in a similar manner in all three wells until beginning to rise in September 2003 and continuing through May of 2004.
 Since then water-level changes had been minor until May 2006 when water levels increased at a greater rate.
 Wells LP-15 and LP-16 are located near one another and were completed as a nested pair, with well LP-15 screened from a depth of 215 ft to 235 ft below ground surface and well LP-16 screened from 100 ft to 120 ft below ground surface.
 Water-level trends are similar in these wells regardless of completion depth.
-Water levels had a net increase in both wells for 2007.
+Water levels had a net increase in both wells for 2008.
 Neither of these wells shows any response to climatic conditions, i.e. precipitation events.

-Well LP-14 is located south of wells LP-15 and LP-16, but its overall water-level trend is similar to that seen in wells LP-15 and LP-16.
-The net water-level rise for 2007 was almost 1.25 ft and the increase does not appear to be related to seasonal climatic changes.
+Well LP-14 is located south of wells LP-15 and LP-16, and its overall water-level trend had been similar to that seen in wells LP-15 and LP-16.
+The 2008 water-levels had a much more seasonal trend then seen in the past with water levels declining through June and then rising through October, before declining again.
+These changes appear to be related to seasonal climatic conditions, which varies from previous years.

-The general observation made in the last several yearly reports, that wells between the leach pads and Pittsmont Waste Dump were affected by leach-pad operations, including the 1999 leach-pad dewatering and historic-mine dewatering, remains true.
+The general observation made in the last several yearly reports, that wells between the leach pads and Pittsmont Waste Dump were affected by leach-pad operations, including the 1999 leach-pad dewatering and historic mine dewatering, remains true.
 Water levels in these LP-series wells were either controlled by the operation and subsequent dewatering of the leach pads, operation of the Yankee Doodle Tailings Dam, by depressed water levels in the Berkeley Pit, or a combination of all three.
 The water-level response seen in wells adjacent and down gradient of limited leaching operations during 2004-2005 clearly demonstrates the relationship of water-level changes and the leach pads operations.
 The influence of climatic changes is minimal, at best, on these wells.

-An alluvial aquifer potentiometric map (fig. 2-11), constructed using December 2007 water levels, shows how alluvial waters are flowing towards the Berkeley Pit from the north, east and south.
+An alluvial aquifer potentiometric map (fig. 2-11), constructed using December 2008 water levels, shows how alluvial waters are flowing towards the Berkeley Pit from the north, east and south.
 Water contaminated by historic mining activities (Metesh, 2000) is flowing towards and into the Berkeley Pit, ensuring that there is no outward migration of contaminated water into the alluvial aquifer.